edeneault/pyfe_capstone_hikingtrails/README.md

 #### Additional Notes

+* disclosure:  the database file *trail.sqlite* has  currently collected approximately 15000 of the US trails.

 On a personal note, this project was very educational.
 I enjoyed working on it and learning how to solve the inevitable problems that come up in the process.
 Every small measure of success bolstered my resolve to complete it as best as my newfound knowledge would allowed.
 Certainly, in a larger scope of project, there are many areas that could be developed further, structured in a more elegant and economical manner.
 The code is available to download, if anyone wishes to make contributions, improvements, recommendations or any comment, I look forward to read/reply.